Showing posts with label brain function. Show all posts

 • Use focus apps to minimize distractions while working or studying.

-• Set reminders for important tasks but challenge yourself to recall them first before checking your device.
+• Set reminders for important tasks, but challenge yourself to recall them first before checking your device.

 Conclusion